Essential Oil Biographies

 JUNIPERBERRY Grown across northern Europe it has been in use for centuries.
 Used in Britain for gout, cystitis, and rheumatic pain for generations.
 It should be used in moderation and avoided during pregnancy and by those with kidney disease.

 LAVENDER The most versatile and widely used oil with a well established folk tradition.
 It has two magnificent properties; it can be used neat on cuts, bites, burns, bruises, and spots; and it enhances the effectiveness of oils it is blended with.
 It soothes and revives tired minds and bodies.

 LEMON Widely used as a food and environment seasoning because of its long tradition as a cleanser of the digestive system and as a general cure-all.
 A powerful antiseptic and skin toner it should be used only in moderation .
 It is considered uplifting and stimulating.

-LEMON EUCALYPTUS A variant of eucalyptus with many of the charactersitics and uses of eucalyptus but sharing some constituents with citronella and considered especially useful in deterring mosquitos.
+LEMON EUCALYPTUS A variant of eucalyptus with many of the characteristics and uses of eucalyptus but sharing some constituents with citronella and considered especially useful in deterring mosquitoes.

 LIME (non-phototoxic) Native to South East Asia it is now always associated with Central America.
 Its uses are virtually the same as lemon and it is sometimes preferred because the oil is less harsh.
 Neph lime is distilled from the whole fruit and this is accepted as superior to the phototoxic expressed oil.